CESARBR/knot-cloud/stacks/cloud/README.md

 openssl rand -base64 256
 ```

-With the generated string, update the `MF_AUTHN_SECRET` environment variable in the `/env.d/mainflux-authn.env` file.
+With the generated string, update the `MF_AUTH_SECRET` environment variable in the `/env.d/mainflux-auth.env` file.

 The deployment to production can be done without switching to another directory.
 It can be done as follows: